 Don’t spend your day worrying and stressing out about what’s on your plate.

-Instead, use the two very simple healthy thanksgiving tips above and spend your day enjoying yourself and those around you.
+Instead, use the 4 very simple healthy thanksgiving tips above and spend your day enjoying yourself and those around you.

 Remember, this holiday is about giving thanks for what we do have.